OnroerendErfgoed/atramhasis/paper/paper.md

 Finally, we knew our thesauri were fairly small.
 The largest Flandes Heritage conceptscheme holds some 1.485 concepts.
-Bigger conceptschemes are certainly possible, but no upper limit has been reached so far and the software itself has no hardcoded limit.
+Bigger conceptschemes are certainly possible.
+No upper limit has been reached so far and the software itself has no hardcoded limit.
 However, we do feel Atramhasis is not ideal for hosting very large thesauri such as the AAT [@aat].
 Often such a thesaurus defines custom properties or has smaller subgroups to keep the thesarus